aeldidi/encoding/README.md

 - encoding, decoding, and validating base16 (encoding/hex), base32, and base64
 - encoding and decoding binary data in big or little endian byte order

-This library can be considered stable.
-Any changes will be backwards compatible, and none are currently planned.

 ## Documentation

 Each interface is documented in its respective header file.
 For example, the